JonatanLindh/kandidat/text/rapport/rapport.typ

     ]),
   )
 )

+=== Reducing stuttering??
+While the mesh generation was fast at this point in the project...
+Planet data point multithread and moons not use old planets

 == Planetary Features #text(red)[ERIK Klar]
 This section describes process of creating the additional planetary features including: surface elements, oceans, and atmospheres.